-- Journey Reliability.
+- · Journey Reliability.

 - Network Efficiency.

 - Network Resilience.

-- > Journey Quality including information provision and asset condition.
+- · Journey Quality including information provision and asset condition.

-- Safety.
+- · Safety.

-- > 'Place' in terms of the urban and natural environment.
+- · 'Place' in terms of the urban and natural environment.

-We analysed these road based activities in the context of pan-Northern connectivity, the emerging objectives in the TfN Strategic Transport Plan20 and where TfN has a role to play and value to add.
+We analysed these road based activities in the context of pan-Northern connectivity, the emerging objectives in the TfN Strategic Transport Plan19 and where TfN has a role to play and value to add.
 Adopting terminology used in the rail industry we then developed a number of Conditional Outputs, essentially outcomes we want to achieve for the MRN.

 The primary purpose of any road network in terms of safety and asset condition remain the operational responsibility of the local highway authority and the Conditional Outputs, which have been developed by TfN and agreed with Partners, must be considered in this context.
-Equally, TfN wish to promote an enhanced built and natural environment across the North but it will remain Local Partners' role to manage quality of place within their local context.
+Equally, TfN wish to promote an enhanced built and natural environment across the North and will work with Partners' to support quality of place within the local context.

-Safety and the environment are important to the pursuit of transformational economic growth but are overarching objectives best considered at the STP level, and as such they have not been identified as specific Conditional Outputs within this report.
+Health, wellbeing and the environment are important to the pursuit of transformational economic growth and are overarchina objectives considered at the Strategic Transport Plan level, and as such they have not been identified as specific Conditional Outputs within this report.